TOP

 Contact Us

 Day 1: Arrival Bamako Arrive today at any time.
-You are met at the airport and transferred to your hotel.
+You will be met at the airport and transferred to your hotel.
 The rest of the day is at leisure.
-Overnight in Bamako Meals Included: None Azalai . .
+Overnight in Bamako.
+Meals Included: None Azalai Grand . .

 Country: Mali